top of page

 About me

-She has attracted numerous commissions from musicians and performing groups, including Hong Kong Arts Festival, Tai Kwun, Hong Kong Philharmonic Orchestra, Hong Kong Sinfonietta, Hong Kong New Music Ensemble, Romer String Quartet and Cong Quartet, Hong Kong Bach Choir & Orchestra, Trio Morisot, Western District Music Ensemble, Hong Kong Plucked String Chinese Orchestra, Korean Traditional Performing Arts Foundation, The University of Hong Kong, HKU Gamelan, Contemporary Musiking, City Chamber Orchestra of Hong Kong, Collegium Musicum Hong Kong, AFTEC, pianist Mary Wu, sheng performer Loo Sze Wang, and percussionist Thierry Miroglio.
+She has received numerous commissions from various artists and performing groups, including Hong Kong Arts Festival, Tai Kwun, Hong Kong Philharmonic Orchestra, Hong Kong Sinfonietta, Hong Kong New Music Ensemble, Romer String Quartet and Cong Quartet, Hong Kong Bach Choir & Orchestra, Trio Morisot, Western District Music Ensemble, Hong Kong Plucked String Chinese Orchestra, Korean Traditional Performing Arts Foundation, The University of Hong Kong, HKU Gamelan, Contemporary Musiking, City Chamber Orchestra of Hong Kong, Collegium Musicum Hong Kong, AFTEC, pianist Mary Wu, sheng performer Loo Sze Wang, and percussionist Thierry Miroglio.

 Audio Visual